-Mark Burkard, MD, PhD, associate director
+Mark Burkard, MD, PhD, director

 Mark Burkard, MD, PhD, is a graduate of the University of Rochester MSTP program, and did residency and fellowship/postdoctoral training at Cornell and Memorial-Sloan Kettering Cancer Center.
 He joined the faculty of the University of Wisconsin in 2008 in the hematology/oncology division of the Department of Medicine.
 He became associate director of the Medical Scientist Training Program in 2012.

 Burkard directs a laboratory focused on using chemical biology to elucidate the process of human cell division and develop therapeutic strategies for cancer treatment.
 He also leads the UW Carbone Cancer Center breast research program.
 His clinical practice in oncology is focused on breast cancer.

 He considers it an honor and privilege to work with the brightest scholars of tomorrow.
 He enjoys frequent discussions with current MSTP students about keeping perspective on life, career goals and about being a medical scientist.

 Caitlin Pepperell, MD, trained at Queen’s University in Kingston, Ontario.
 She completed an internal medicine residency and infectious diseases fellowship at the University of Toronto.
 She then moved to Stanford University for a second clinical fellowship and faculty appointment in infectious diseases.